vnherdeiro/game-of-life/README.md

 ### Simple implementation of [Conway's example](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) of a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton).

+#### Cellular automata are discrete evolutionary models defined on cell lattices, they can be used to generate fractals or random numbers for instance.

 #### We use here an hybrid method, combining Python on the frontend and C on the backend.
 This allows easy visualization through [matplotlib](https://matplotlib.org/) with enough performance to generate lattices of linear sizes ~ 5000.
 Square domains with periodic boundary conditions are in use.

 ##### To compile the c file to a library use: